Santiago Carrillo

 Santiago José Carrillo Solares (18 January 1915 – 18 September 2012) was a Spanish politician who served as General Secretary of the Communist Party of Spain (PCE) from 1960 to 1982.
-His role in the Paracuellos massacres during the Civil War was particularly controversial.

 He was exiled during the dictatorship of Francisco Franco, becoming a leader of the democratic opposition to the regime.
-His role as leader of the PCE would later make him a key figure in the transition to democracy.
+His role as leader of the PCE made him a key figure in the transition to democracy.
 He later embraced Eurocommunism and democratic socialism, and was a member of the Congress of Deputies from 1977 to 1986.

 Childhood and early youth

 Born in Gijón, Asturias province, into the House of Carrillo, Santiago Carrillo was the son of Socialist leader Wenceslao Carrillo and María Rosalía Solares Martínez.
 When he was six years old, his family moved to Madrid.
 After attending school, he began to work in El Socialista, the Spanish Socialist Workers' Party (PSOE) newspaper at the age of 13.
 At the same time, he joined the Socialist Union, the Workers' General Union and the Socialist Youth.